Mindirix/HR-Management-project/README.md

 # HR-Management-project
-HR Management simple app built with flutter that uses firebase user registration .
+HR Management simple app built with flutter that uses firebase for user registration .

 this app is a simple practice project .